clarkok/screeps-clarkok-bot/README.md

 ## Current status of clarkok bot

 The clarkok bot has been through a handful of rewrites, the latest one started from Aug 23, 2020.
-In this rewrite, I switched to a partially generator-based implementation in typescript.
+In this rewrite, I switched to a generator-based implementation in typescript.

 While the clarkok bot is not even close to one of the most advanced bots in the world, it's not that bad.
 As of writing, [it](https://screeps.com/a/#!/profiler/clarkok) currently at #62 in MMO expansion rank, and #70 in the power rank.
 It achieved #17 in the past season 1 and it is doing well in the on-going season 2.

-Currently, clarkok bot is fully automated in managing in-room stuff, and has limited functionality to do auto attack / auto expansion.
+Currently, clarkok bot is fully automated in managing in-room stuff, and has the functionality to do attack / expansion, but the automated decision making for long range operations is not prefect yet.
 It has 37k lines of code, 418KB after bundling and minifying, with a 540KB source map.

 ```

-> wc `find ./src -name *.ts`
+> wc `find ./src -name *.ts` | tail 1
 37624   89438 1168501 total

 ```